 Now searching for:

-In NSW, the Smart Grazing, Stronger Lands project is focused on making it easy for pastoralists to use the GEOGLAM Rangeland and Pasture Productivity (RaPP) satellite mapping tool to predict groundcover changes on farm and trigger management decisions like feeding, selling stock, and adjusting stocking rates.
+The NSW element of the Smart Grazing, Stronger Lands project focuses on making it easier for pastoralists to use the GEOGLAM Rangeland and Pasture Productivity (RaPP) satellite mapping tool to predict groundcover changes on-farm and trigger management decisions such as feeding, selling stock, and adjusting stocking rates.

 Smart Grazing, Stronger Lands expands on the successful cross‑Hub pilot program Managing Rangelands for Drought Resilience, which showed how digital tools and management systems can be applied effectively on‑farm to strengthen rangeland resilience.